wlerin/feralfilehosting/Feral Wiki/Other software/Automated Reroute/readme.md

 If you find yourself regularly visiting the [reroute page](https://network.feral.io/reroute) to make route changes, or you just want an easy way to accurately test speed from Feral servers to your home network, run the auto-reroute script on your computer at home.
 The script downloads test files from each of Feral's routes, determines the fastest route, then sets that route for you.
+Results are logged to ~/.auto-reroute/auto-reroute.log

 Linux & OSX
 ---